 So, for Warning from Space to assert such a trusting relationship with its aliens is significant; not just in how the film’s characters relate to them, but in how we, the audience, do so as well.
-Indeed, the engagement we have with its aliens is arguably more impressive than that which is offered by the film’s American cousins.
 Unlike films such as The Day the Earth Stood Still (1951), This Island Earth (1955), and, to a lesser extent, It Came from Outer Space (1953), whose aliens are human in appearance and so are easier to connect with, Warning from Space asks us to connect with the Other in a much more drastic way.
-The Pairans look like starfish, with a large eye in the centre of their bodies; a far-cry from Michael Rennie as Klaatu.
+The Pairans look like starfish, with a large eye in the centre of their bodies – a far cry from Michael Rennie as Klaatu.

 A word must be mentioned to the film’s beautiful production design.
 The Pairans and their spacecraft are sublime; existing as if pages of Astounding Stories or Amazing Stories had come to life.
 That connection to vintage sci-fi magazines also realises another way in which Warning from Space dazzles – its aesthetics are so beautifully of their time.
 By no means is this a bad thing, for it makes Warning from Space timelessly gorgeous – paradoxically because its aesthetics are so easily identified and historically situated.